machinetranslate/machinetranslate.org/applications/gaming.md

 # Gaming

-Machine translation for **gaming** is the translation for in-game and out-of-game text.
+Machine translation for **gaming** is the translation of in-game and out-of-game text.

 For machine translation, gaming is challenging because the content is creative and context-dependent.
 In-game translation is challenging because of length restrictions.